Azure/iot-identity-service/CONTRIBUTING.md

     This is enforced by `make test-release`.

-    When developing locally, consider using `make test` instead, which does not enforcing rustfmt code formatting.
+    Make sure to run `make test-release` before pushing to your remote so that you run all the checks that CI would run, as `make test` does not enforce rustfmt!

 1. Every crate root must enable the major lint groups and warnings-as-errors: